-Recurring Revenue and Maintenance fees
+Recurring Revenue

-Subscription and maintenance fees are recognized on a ratable basis over the contractual term.
+Subscriptions are recognized on a ratable basis over the contractual term.
 The terms of the contracts range from monthly, annual or multi-year subscription terms.
 Revenue recognition begins on the date that the Company's service is made available to the customer.
 The Company earns revenue based on the services it delivers either directly to its customers or indirectly through resellers.
 Additionally, if an agreement contains non-standard acceptance or requires non-standard performance criteria to be met, revenues are deferred until the satisfaction of these conditions.